klefstad-teaching/cs122b-starter-fe1/README.md

 # CS122B - Frontend 1

-### Pre-Setup (Optional but strongly recommended)
+### Pre-Setup

 1. Install Visual Studio Code
-2. Install the following addons (and any other addons you would like)
+2. Install the following addons (Optional but strongly recommended)
 - Prettier - Code formatter (This will automatically format your code as you write)
 - React Native Tools - Helps with writing some repetitive code
-4. Create a Chrome Shortcut with no security, follow instructions here: [Chrome Instructions](#Using-Chrome-Without-CORS)
+4. Create a Chrome Shortcut with no security, follow instructions below:

-### Setup instructions

-1. Download and install node.js - Current version: 13.1.0
-2. Type `npm` in your terminal to ensure you correctly installed node
-3. Type `npm install` within the root of this repo to install all the dependencies (This will take a while)
-4. Type `npm start` to start the server and you should have a window open with the front end
-5. [In case of error] If you run into a missing dependency error try `npm install` again then `npm start` if the problem persists manually install the dependency it is asking for.

 ### Using Chrome Without CORS